Air-Petr/tic-tac-toe-ai/README.md

 $hardPlayer = Player::hard();
 ```

-Board can be created from various data sources.
-Use `X` and `O` symbols for board initialization:
+`Board` instance can be created from various data sources.
+Use `X` and `O` symbols for initialization:

 ```php
 $board1 = Board::createByString('__X___O__');